Announcing Jew in the City’s 5th Annual Orthodox Jewish All Stars!!

 The Honorable Ruchie Freier, The First Hasidic Female Judge – Law and Government

 The Honorable Rachel E. “Ruchie” Freier is the incumbent Civil Court Judge in Brooklyn’s 5th District.
 An attorney in commercial and residential estate law, she has worked in the legal field for over 30 years, completing college and law school while raising her six children.
 She founded and directs an all-female volunteer EMT agency Ezras Nashim, and is a certified New York State paramedic.
-Judge Freier was raised as a Bobover Chasid in Boro Park and attended Bais Yaakov there.
+Judge Freier was raised as a heimishe in Boro Park, attended Bais Yaakov, and married a Bobover Chasid.
 At Touro, she majored in Political Science and directed the Women’s Pre-law Society before graduating from Brooklyn Law School.
 She founded B’Derech, a non-profit which advocates for Chasidic education.

 Once an intern for then-Senator Hillary Rodham Clinton, Judge Freier is a proud mother and grandmother, devoted to her family and community.
 She is passionate about advocacy and outreach, always advising those in need.